-the limitations set out in sections 4.16 and 4.17,
+section 4.16(b),

-and where it is unable to approve a Shipper’s NQ in full due to Congestion First Gas will curtail that NQ in accordance with section 10.
+and where it is unable to approve a Shipper’s NQ in full due to Congestion First Gas will curtail that NQ in accordance with section 10.3.

-Any decreased NQ requested by a Shipper will be approved, provided that no Intra-Day NQ for that Day shall be less than the most recent Approved NQ divided by 24 and multiplied by the number of Hours since the start of that Day up to and including the Hour in which that Intra-Day NQ must be approved.
+Any decreased NQ requested in an Intra-Day Cycle will be approved, provided that:

+at any Receipt Point or Delivery Point where an OBA applies, any change on that Day to the most recent Scheduled Quantity shall be subject to the limitation that 1/24th of the Scheduled Quantity applicable in each previous Hour of that Day (an Hourly SQ) shall be deemed to have flowed and accordingly the decreased Scheduled Quantity (for a Receipt Point) or deceased Proposed Schedule Quantity (for a Delivery Point), respectively, shall not be less than the sum of the Hourly SQ for all the Hours of that Day up to and including the Hour in which the Intra-Day NQ must be approved; and

-On the Day any Agreed Hourly Profile expires, or the Shipper cancels it pursuant to section 3.29, any subsequent Intra-Day NQ for that Day shall not be less than the sum of the Hourly quantities specified in that Agreed Hourly Profile for all the Hours of that Day up to and including the Hour in which that Intra-Day NQ must be approved.
+for any Delivery Zone or Individual Delivery Point where an OBA does not apply, no Intra-Day NQ for that Day shall be less than the most recent Approved NQ divided by 24 and multiplied by the number of Hours since the start of that Day up to and including the Hour in which that Intra-Day NQ must be approved.

 Auto-approval of NQs pursuant to sections 4.1(b), 4.5 and 4.14 (up to an adjustable, pre-set limit in OATIS) may be used.

 Extra Nominations Cycle

-If practicable, First Gas will provide one Intra-Day Cycle in addition to those referred to in section 4.11, for use where a Shipper experiences an unforeseeable material change in either:
+If practicable, First Gas will provide one (or more) Intra-Day Cycles in addition to those referred to in section 4.11, for use where:

+a Shipper experiences an unforeseeable material change in either:

-its receipts of Gas, due to an Interconnected Party’s unplanned loss of production; or
+its receipts of Gas, due to a gas supplier’s unplanned production outage; or

-its customers’ (or its own) demand for Gas,
+a major customer’s (or, where it is an End-user, its own) demand for Gas due to a plant or process malfunction including, where it loses the use of an alternative fuel, it’s demand for Gas materially increases; or

+an OBA Party experiences an unforeseeable and material unplanned production outage or, where it is an End-user, a problem of kind referred to in section 4.18(a)(ii); or

+First Gas experiences technical problems with any part of the Transmission System which reduces Operational Capacity or, following earlier technical problems, Operational Capacity is restored to previous levels,

-(Extra ID Cycle).
+(each an Extra ID Cycle).

-At least one affected Shipper or OBA Party must request First Gas to provide the Extra ID Cycle (and provide a reasonable explanation of the unforeseeable material change that has occurred) and First Gas will notify all Shippers and OBA Parties if the Extra ID Cycle is available not later than 1 hour prior to the Intra-Day Nomination Deadline of that cycle.
+An affected Shipper or OBA Party must request First Gas to provide an Extra ID Cycle, and provide a reasonable explanation of the unforeseeable material change that has occurred.
+First Gas will notify all Shippers and OBA Parties if the Extra ID Cycle will be available, not later than 1 hour prior to the Intra-Day Nomination Deadline of that cycle.
+First Gas will publish the name of the person who requested the Extra ID Cycle on OATIS, together with that person’s explanation of the need for it, whether it agrees to the Extra ID Cycle or not.

+Any Extra ID Cycle will be available at all Receipt Points and Delivery Points, and to all Shippers and OBA Parties, and all relevant provisions of the normal nominations cycles will apply.

+As soon as practicable and not later than 2 Business Days after the Extra ID Cycle, the person who requested it shall provide First Gas with a report on the circumstances which led it to request that Extra ID Cycle, together with the reasons why that person was unable to use alternative means to rectify, remedy, shorten or mitigate those circumstance.
+First Gas will publish that report on OATIS.

 energy quantity determination